thinkSRS/srsgui/docs/source/index.rst

      and plot them every 0.2 second;
    - 8 line in the configuration file to put all together.

-With writing total of less than 200 lines of code and the results looking like above, it is not so bad.
+If you want to implement a well-defined single operation, it will be as simple as this.
 Well, it is mostly thanks to conciseness of Python code and its rich libraries, though.

+When you implement many tasks handling multiple operations along with larger sets of remote commands for multiple instruments, ``srsgui`` also provides more ways to organize your code.

 Here are more information on how to use ``srsgui``.